-Fanteakwa North District forms part of the thirty two (32) Municipalities and Districts in the Eastern Region of Ghana.
+Fanteakwa North District is one of the 261 Metropolitan, Municipal and District Assemblies (MMDAs) and forms part of the thirty three (33) Municipalities and Districts in the Eastern Region of Ghana.

-It is bounded to the north by the Volta Lake, to the north-west by Kwahu-South District, south-west by the East Akim Municipal, Lower Manya Krobo District to the east and to the south-east by the Yilo Krobo Municipal.
+It is bounded to the north by the Volta Lake, to the north-west by Kwahu South District, south-west by the East Akim Municipal, Lower Manya Krobo Municipal to the east and to the south-east by the Yilo Krobo Municipal.